intel/kubernetes-qat-envoy/README.md

     $ kubectl apply -f deployments/nginx-behind-envoy-deployment-no-qat.yaml

-If you would like to run the benchmark within Kubernetes, edit `tests/k6-testing-config.js` file to set the test parameters.
+If you would like to run the benchmark within Kubernetes*, edit `tests/k6-testing-config.js` file to set the test parameters.
 Do not change the URL.
 Then create a ConfigMap from the file:

     $ kubectl create configmap k6-config --from-file=tests/k6-testing-config.js